-It is always worth contacting our training office to see if we have places still available, even if you have missed the deadline.
+It is always worth contacting our Admissions team to see if we have places still available, even if you have missed the deadline.

-No, our Introduction to Counselling Skills course is open for everybody and it is a taster course for gaining some experience before you commit to training with us.
-It is a 30 hour course and costs £310.
+No, our Introduction to Counselling Skills course is open for everybody and it is a taster for gaining some experience before you commit to training with us.
+It is a 30 hour course.

 Yes, we accept applicants who have completed a Foundation course elsewhere which is equivalent to ours.
 It must consist of at least 90 hours of contact hours covering theory and skills.
 You must have also undertaken 20 hours of one to one personal psychotherapy within the year prior to your application.

 Your application will be reviewed and if it passes this initial screening, you will be invited for an interview.
 You will be interviewed by one senior member of staff if applying for the Foundation year and two if you are applying for professional training or an MA/PG Dip.
 If you are accepted, you will be sent a contract to confirm your place on the course within ten working days.
 We require a non-refundable £700 deposit to secure your place.
 Your application is complete once we have received both of your references.

 The purpose of the interview is for the tutors to assess your suitability for the course and, for professional training courses, to become a counsellor or psychotherapist.
 It is also an opportunity for you to ask any questions you may have regarding the training.
 Please be prepared to elaborate on anything you may have included in your application.
 The interview will be in depth and will explore your capacity for self-awareness and self-reflection as well as your academic abilities.
 It is important that we are sure that you are sufficiently robust emotionally to undertake the training so it will be searching.